-Our primary clinic will refer the child to a pediatric MD that has an interest in Autism, and they are also referred to applicable therapies (ST, PT, OT).
-Clinics will also refer to the early childhood program or "Help Me Grow" which is in a position to act as an interagency intake referral.
-The school districts Autism specialist becomes involved and acts as a collaborator to ensure services are set up for the child.
-Referrals are also made to a company called "Behavioral Dimensions" and they provide intensive behavioral intervention.
-In Itasca County we have the Itasca County Disability Resource Group started by a group of Mothers.
-This group guides people as to where they should go and has created a resource book that includes local, state, and nationwide resources for parents.
-If problems are identified by the Public Health Follow Along Program they send a referral to "Help Me Grow" and also notify the Primary Care Provider.
-In order to receive the diagnosis for Autism residents of Itasca County need to go to the metropolitan area.
+Through the assessments if they determine a need for further evaluation the clinics make a referral to a pediatric MD who has an interest in Autism, and they are also refer to applicable therapies such as speech therapy, occupational therapy and physical therapy.
+Clinics also refer to our early childhood program or "Help Me Grow", which acts as an interagency intake referral.
+The school districts Autism specialist becomes involved and acts as a coordinator to ensure services are established and maintained for the child.
+Referrals are also made to Behavioral Dimensions, which is a business that provides intensive behavioral intervention.
+The Itasca County Disability Resource Group, which was established by mothers assists parents in accessing area resources.
+The group has also created a resource book that includes local, state, and nationwide resources for parents.
+If problems are identified by the Public Health Follow-Along Program they too make a referral to "Help Me Grow" and also notify the child's primary care provider.
+In order to receive the diagnosis, for Autism residents of Itasca County need to go to the metropolitan area.